jlanga/ht_quant/README.md

 ### 5) Launch the snakemake pipeline

 Once the above-described steps are conducted, the pipeline can be ran using the following script.
 The script must be launched from the directory of the repository, as otherwise the relative paths will not work.
-Note that the `--cluster` argument probably needs to be modified to adjust to your clusters' setup.
+Note that the `--cluster` argument probably needs to be modified to adjust to your cluster's setup.

 ``` sh {eval=FALSE}
 snakemake \